 There are more challenges in a second relationship.
 Good communication is vital so there are no misunderstandings.
 My self-help audiobook Relationship Listening can teach you and your partner to really listen to each other.
 It is available for sale on Amazon.

 Learn more so you can have the best second marriage or committed relationship.
-These best self help are available on Amazon.
+These best self help books are available in our store.